MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/newdev-codeunit-object.md

 A codeunit is a container for AL code that you can use in many application objects.
 For more information, see [Understanding Codeunits](understanding-codeunits.md).

 ## Snippet support
-Typing the shortcut ```cc``` will create the basic layout for a codeunit object when using the AL Extension in Visual Studio Code.
+Typing the shortcut ```tcodeunit``` will create the basic layout for a codeunit object when using the AL Extension in Visual Studio Code.

 ## Codeunit Example
 This codeunit example checks whether a given customer has registered a shoesize.
 If not, the customer is assigned a shoesize of 42.

 ```
-codeunit 50040 CreateCustomer
+codeunit 70000100 CreateCustomer
 {
     trigger OnRun();
     var